A warm Welsh welcome, or Croeso, to 7puzzleblog.com and our compendium of daily number puzzles.

 As well as our latest challenges, simply access the remainder of our number puzzles by continually scrolling down the page.

-Alternatively, to retrieve and attempt any individual day’s challenges from the past 12 months, just type in the address bar:
+Alternatively, to retrieve and attempt any particular day’s challenges from the past 12 months, just type in the address bar:

 - 7puzzleblog.com/1 for DAY 1, through to . . .

 We have a vast collection of number puzzles, the majority of which are our very own creations and are in seven categories:

 The Main Challenge – involving different types of number puzzle gathered from all parts of the globe and will vary in content and difficulty from one day to the next.

 The 7puzzle Challenge – linked to our signature puzzle board game, this is generally the easiest of the five daily number puzzles.
 Great for younger or less-confident students and will also improve their knowledge of mathematical terminology.